lockfale/cackalackabadgyfirmware2024/README.md

 ### Acheivements and Unlocks
 - Winning Circle Jerk unlocks Labyrinth
 - Using the breathalyzer unlocks Breakout
+- Using <HELLOWORLD> on Serial
 - Submitting secret flag in AP webapp to the badge form unlocks asteroids
+- Getting rickrolled

 ### Unlocking asteroids
 **Spoiler alert**